wkrzemien/wkrzemien.github.io/_pages/software.md

 ---

 I like coding :-) and I was lucky enough to find a lot of opportunities to join my research activities with programming tasks.
 I have been involved in various scientific projects which included the development of - mostly - open-source programs.
+I use C++ and Python.

 ---
 # J-PET Framework